-Message of the United Nations Secretary-General
+Message of the United Nations Secretary-General for 2013

 The transatlantic slave trade raged for 400 years and claimed more than 15 million victims.
 Africans and people of African descent were victims of these brutal acts and continue to suffer the consequences.